A guide to South African payment rails

 Card networks are perhaps the most popular of all digital payment rails globally.
 Visa and Mastercard are the two most popular providers, each with more than a billion cards in circulation.

 Card payments have been around for a long time, and many additional or alternative payment methods position themselves as a way to replace card payments, offering faster settlement times, lower fees for merchants and more.
-However, card rails are still growing in popularity as consumers reduce their reliance on cash and increasingly spend money online - and new, more convenient solutions such as smartphone wallet payments are built on top of card rails.
+However, card rails are still growing in popularity as consumers reduce their reliance on cash and increasingly spend money online – and more convenient solutions such as digital wallets are built on top of card rails and processed over the same networks.

 Here’s an overview of how the card payment process works for online transactions: